kissthink/slackware/MLED-14.1-32bit/README.txt

 Microlinux Enterprise Desktop
 =============================

-Welcome to the Microlinux Enterprise Desktop.
-MLED is a full-blown production desktop based on Slackware Linux and the KDE desktop environment, with many enhancements.
-It aims to provide a fully functional and reliable working environment where everything just works, out of the box.
+The Microlinux Enterprise Desktop (MLED) is a full-blown production desktop based on Slackware Linux and the KDE desktop environment, with many enhancements.
 It is currently used by various small town halls, public libraries, schools and local radio stations in South France.

 MLED is not some derivative Linux distribution.
-It consists of a collection of custom packages installed on top of a slightly reduced but otherwise unaltered Slackware base system.
-A handful of KDE-related packages have been rebuilt though, either for enhanced functionality or for a nice default configuration.
+It consists of a collection of over 100 custom packages installed on top of a trimmed-down Slackware base system.
+A handful of KDE-related packages have been rebuilt for enhanced functionality or visual consistency.

-The KDE desktop has been trimmed down to a functional minimum, while the default user profile deactivates some resource hogs like indexation and graphic effects, which allows MLED to perform well even on relatively modest hardware.
-If your PC is more than ten years old, you might want to consider the Microlinux Thin Client (MLTC).
-In its default configuration, MLED consumes roughly 200 MB RAM with a loaded desktop on a 32-bit system.
+Despite the use of KDE, MLED tries to stay light on resources.
+The basic KDE desktop has been reduced to a functional minimum, while resource hogs like indexation or graphical effects are deactivated in the default user configuration.
+This allows MLED to run satisfyingly even on older hardware, consuming roughly 200 MB RAM with a loaded desktop on a 32-bit system.

-Some KDE-specific applications like Konqueror, KMail, Calligra, KTorrent, Kopete or Amarok are replaced by more functional and/or lightweight counterparts like Mozilla Firefox, Mozilla Thunderbird, LibreOffice, Transmission, Pidgin or Clementine.
+Some KDE-specific applications like Konqueror, KMail, Calligra, KTorrent, Kopete or Amarok are replaced by more lightweight and/or intuitive counterparts like Mozilla Firefox, Mozilla Thunderbird, LibreOffice, Transmission, Pidgin or Clementine.
 MLED follows a one-app-per-task policy and strives to find a good balance between stability and functionality.

-Our choice of KDE has been motivated by several factors.
-Some of KDE's native applications like Dolphin, Okular, K3B or Gwenview remain unrivalled.
-A default KDE desktop includes many more applications than Xfce or MATE, which means less additional packages to take care of.
-It includes the KDM login manager, so no hassle with GDM or SLIM.
-KWin has some powerful graphical effects included, so no need to rely on Compiz and the likes.
-The default Oxygen theme already looks professional and doesn't have that "east german look" that most GTK environments default to.
-Last but not least, KDE's perennity seems safe compared to other desktop environments.
+All non-KDE applications are visually integrated using the Oxygen-GTK theme.

+Over the past year, MLED development has gone through many changes with a lot of trial and error involved.
+Various desktop environments have been tested, with varying results.
+The choice of KDE as main desktop environment is now motivated by several factors.

+  * Some of KDE's native applications like Dolphin, Okular, K3B, Gwenview or Digikam remain unrivalled.

+  * KDE includes many more applications than Xfce or MATE, which means less additional packages to take care of.

+  * The included KDM login manager avoids the hassle with GDM or SLIM.

+  * KWin has some powerful graphical effects included, so no need to rely on Compiz and the likes for that.

+  * The default Oxygen theme offers a sober and corporate look while managing to avoid the "east german touch" that most GTK environments default to.

+  * KDE's perennity seems safe compared to other desktop environments.

 Installation Guide